Originally published: December 2020

 4. Use nail polish type stuff

 When you’re on chemo, you can’t get a manicure or pedicure.
-Your nails need to be as naked.
-I know this because I went to my nail salon and told my guy about the chemo I was about to face and did he have any tricks.
+Nails need to be kept naked.
+I know this because I went to my nail salon and told my guy about the chemo I was about to face.
+I asked if he had any tricks.
 He said he would remove what was currently on my nails and see me again when I was all done with the chemo.
 He’s a good man and we talked a while about his dad’s struggle with cancer.
 So he knew all about it.

 I use three different nail treatments.
 These are different, very different, from nail polish or anything you’d get at a salon.
 They’re basically an externally applied vitamin booster.
 All of these are from Art Deco, so very affordable.
 And they really work.